 Materials Research

-The aim of our research is to correlate synthesis and processing of materials with properties and device function through their atomic, nano and micro scale structure in order to provide a knowledge base for tailoring new materials.
+The aim of our research is to correlate synthesis and processing of materials with their (functional) properties and device performance through their atomic, nano and micro scale structure in order to provide a knowledge base for tailoring new materials.

 We are using state-of-the-art imaging, spectroscopy and diffraction based electron microscopy techniques, both in-situ and ex-situ, to understand materials and provide a link to simulations.
 When state-of-the-art techniques do not provide sufficient answers, we tackle research problems by dedicated method developments.

-While state-of-the-art electron microscopy techniques are extremely powerful, some research problems require dedicated method development to answer challenging structural or functional questions.
+While state-of-the-art electron microscopy techniques are extremely powerful, some research problems require dedicated method developments to answer challenging structural or functional questions.

-We are focusing on three main methdology areas in repsonse to the needs of our collaborations partners, developing approaches for dedicated structural and functional analysis of materials at the atomic or nanoscale.
+We are focusing on four main methodology areas in response to the needs of our collaborations partners, developing approaches for dedicated structural and functional analysis of materials at the atomic, nano- and microscale.
+A particular focus is on correlated or, ideally, simultaneous structural and functional characterization.

 <Text is generated, please wait...> Protochips Inc.

-In-situ and operando TEM provides a direct link between structural evolution and materials properties or function and the ability to identify transient structures, which cannot be observed ex-situ.
-We are using and optimizing the techniques, combining them in particular with various 4D-STEM and spectroscopic techniques.
+In situ and operando TEM provides a direct link between structural evolution and materials properties or function and the ability to identify intermediate structures, which cannot be observed ex situ.
+We are using and optimizing the techniques, combining them with low-dose imaging and various 4D-STEM and spectroscopic techniques for meaningful in situ/operando investigations.
+Closely related, we are developing identical location FIB/SEM techniques as alternative approach to follow structural evolution using snapshots of the same region at defined states.

 link